octokit/plugin-rest-endpoint-methods.js/docs/orgs/getMembershipForUser.md

 # Get organization membership for a user

 In order to get a user's membership with an organization, the authenticated user must be an organization member.
+The `state` parameter in the response can be used to identify the user's membership status.

 ```js
 octokit.orgs.getMembershipForUser({